kpinuela/PenExperiment/pen-experiment/survey_id_getter/README.txt

 This block of code above sends the survey id to the server that saves it to the supabase database.
 After this aspect has been complete you can now deploy the server on fly.

+Another thing to note is that to download the data from the supabase database, you would need to go to the supabase dashboard.
+Then you would need to go to the project that you have created for the experiment.
+THen you would go to the table you are saving the game data to. inside the table you would click the top msot left box to select all entries and then click export to csv to save the data into a csv file.